Caramelised Mincemeat Ravioli

 If you don't have a pastry wheel you can forgo the frilly edge and use a sharp knife to cut the pastry.

-The Delia Online Cookery School: One of our most popular festive recipes is Etty’s Sausage Rolls.
+The Delia Online Cookery School: Another bite sized festive recipe is Etty’s Sausage Rolls.
 Just press the recipe image to watch how to make them.

 This recipe is from Delia's Complete How to Cook.
 Makes 30

 First make the pastry: remove a pack of butter from the fridge, weigh out 6 oz (175 g), then wrap it in a piece of foil and return it to the freezer or freezing compartment of the fridge for 30-45 minutes.